-RISK PROFILE
+RISK PROFILE:

-Your money will be mainly invested primarily in financial instruments selected by the management company.
-These instruments will experience market developments and fluctuations.
+Your money will be invested primarily in financial instruments selected by the management company.
+These instruments will be subject to market fluctuations.

 It is the responsibility of each investor, prior to any investment decision, to analyse the risk inherent in this and to make sure that it is in accordance with his/her objectives, constraints and investment timeframe.